5 Things to Do Before Your Next Job Interview

 As well as highlighting a genuine interest in the job, asking questions will buy you some time to collect your thoughts while giving you an opportunity to take a deep breath or two.

 Parents don’t prod their kids to sit up at the dinner table for no reason.
-In an interview room, good posture matters, and the way in which you deliver your responses to questions is nearly as important as the answers themselves.
+In an interview room, good posture matters.
+Plus, the way in which you deliver your responses to questions is nearly as important as the answers themselves.
 “Body language and attitude speak volumes,” Spencer says.
 “Show interest and enthusiasm for the company and the position.”

-Because this doesn’t come naturally to everyone, take some time to practice in front of a mirror or with a friend.
-You want to come off as professional as possible.
+Because this doesn’t come naturally to everyone, take time to practice in front of a mirror or with a friend.
+You want to come off as professionally as possible.

-“This includes emails, phone calls and in person to anyone with whom [interviewees] come in contact with during their meeting,” says Alana Albus, director of the Career Center at Muhlenberg College in Pennsylvania.
-“Many people miss these little nuancesthat can make a difference.”
+“This includes emails, phone calls and in-person to anyone with whom [interviewees] come in contact with during their meeting,” says Alana Klass, senior associate director and counselor at Lafayette College’s Gateway Career Center.
+“Many people miss these little nuances that can make a difference.”

-You might not be able to eliminate them, but pre-interview anxieties can be decreased by taking the right steps to prepare for your interview.
-Making the effort to get as ready as you can be should leave you feeling more in control, something that a hiring manager will pick up on the minute you enter the room.
+You might not be able to eliminate them, but you can decrease your preinterview anxieties by preparing for your job interview.
+Making the effort to get as ready as you can be should leave you feeling more in control.
+And that’s something that a hiring manager will pick up on the minute you enter the room.

 This article originally appeared on NerdWallet.
-Tony Armstrong is a staff writer covering personal finance for NerdWallet.
+Tony Armstrong is lead assigning editor of the banking team at NerdWallet.